Ser Chö Ösel Ling Retreat Center

 The Facility

-1) Central Kitchen/Administration Building.
-The retreat cloister was designed to make it easier for cooks to serve both wings from a central hub during retreat.
+1. Central Kitchen/Administration Building The retreat cloister was designed to make it easier for cooks to serve both wings from a central hub during retreat.
 At the center of the facility is a large commercial kitchen, designed to handle the needs of small or large retreats.
-During long retreat, this section of the cloister will be closed off to the retreatants but remain accessible to staff and cooks.
+Adjacent to the kitchen are offices with access to computers and printers.

-2) Retreat Cabins.
-Each wing of the cloister contains eight individual cabins, two of which are ADA certified (four in all).
-The cabins are designed to house one retreatant on long retreats but can be used as double-occupancy housing for shorter retreats.
+2. Retreat Cabins Each wing of the cloister contains eight individual cabins, two of which are ADA certified (four in all).
+For shorter retreats, each cabin can be used as double-occupancy housing.
 When no retreats are scheduled, the cabins may be used for individual retreats.

-3) Bathrooms and Dining Halls.
-Each wing contains a bath house and dining hall.
-The dining rooms are connected to the central kitchen facility for ease of service, but also open out onto the cloisters for retreatant access.
+3. Bathrooms and Dining Halls Each wing contains a bath house and dining hall.
+The dining rooms are connected to the central kitchen facility for ease of service and open out onto the cloisters for retreatant access.

-4) Meditation Halls.
-These graceful, tall spaces will serve retreatants during group meditation.
-Designed to capture light even during the long winters, they are the centerpieces of the facility.
-The North Wing meditation hall can accommodate retreats of up to 27; the South Wing was designed to be slightly larger to accommodate up to 40 short-term retreatants when long retreats are not in session.
+4. Meditation Halls These graceful, tall spaces serve retreatants during group meditation.
+Designed to capture light even during the long winters, they are the centerpieces of each cloister.
+The North Wing meditation hall accommodates retreats of up to 16; the South Wing was designed to be slightly larger to accommodate up to 32 retreatants.

-7) Fence.
-The final piece of the cloister is a fence that will enclose each wing, protecting retreatants from visitors and allowing, as much as possible, for full withdrawal from the activities of day-to-day life.
+7. Fence Each wing is enclosed by a fence, protecting retreatants from visitors and allowing for greater withdrawal from the activities of day-to-day life.

 In 2001, KCC purchased 240 acres of wooded land north of Goldendale, Washington.
 Over the next decade, the community built a facility designed to accommodate retreats of all lengths, including fully cloistered, traditional three-year retreats like the one that concluded in 2018.